LAST UPDATED: September 27, 2019

 Founded in 1989 and headquartered in Kansas, Garmin is a household name when it comes to GPS units.
 If you’re not a fan of the products above and are less concerned about having a backup camera, check out the Garmin Drive 50 USA Navigator System.
 It’s a great gift for the adventurer in your life.

 Based out of California, Magellan was founded in 1986.
-The company provides numerous GPS devices and accessories, including the Roadmate GPS Device.
+The company provides numerous GPS devices and accessories, including the Magellan TR5 Street and GPS Navigator.
 If you’re someone who frequently hikes, camps, or spends time off the beaten path, this GPS could save your life.

 GPS with Backup Camera Pricing